diego-feijo/bertpt/README.md

 ## Usage
 It is possible to find usage instructions in the [Oficial Bert Repository](https://github.com/google-research/bert)

+We released two Colab notebooks to show how to use it:
+1. Pre-training ALBERT from Wikipedia using TPU
+2. Fine-tuning ALBERT for Fake News Detection

+The first kernel uses Wikipedia (it can use any language) to train a Base ALBERT model.
+The second kernel uses the model trained on step one to fine-tune for the task of predicting Fake News (in Portuguese).
+This model achieves state-of-the-art results after fine-tuning for less than five minutes.

 ## References
 - [Bert](https://github.com/google-research/bert): Pre-training of Deep Bidirectional Transformers for Language Understanding
 - [Albert](https://github.com/google-research/albert): A Lite Bert for Self-Supervised Learning of Language Representations